Wimboro/AIO-script/README.md

 # AIO Installer

-Welcome to the **HIDDEN CYBER** setup script — a powerful, automated installation tool for essential development tools and environments on Ubuntu-based systems.
+Welcome to the **AIO** setup script — a powerful, automated installation tool for essential development tools and environments on Ubuntu-based systems.

 ## Features